Member Guide

 • dental exam, including cleaning and X-rays; or

-Please note that if after a basic wellness event, your doctor orders specialized diagnostics, imaging, additional lab work, or other follow-up care related to your visit, that will initiate a new, separate health event and will be subject to the $500 Member Commitment.
+Please note that if after a basic wellness event, your doctor orders specialized diagnostics, imaging, additional lab work, or other follow-up care related to a new concern or acute condition identified at your wellness visit, that will initiate a new, separate health event and will be subject to the $500 Member Commitment.

-Other preventive care, such as colonoscopies and mammograms, are valid health events and are separate from the basic wellness event described above.
+Certain other preventive care, e.g. colonoscopies and mammograms, are valid health events and are separate from the basic wellness event described above.
 Expenses related to these wellness events can be navigated by your Care Advocate and submitted for crowdfunding when the $500 Member Commitment has been met.
+Beyond these specific diagnostics and the single annual wellness visit benefit, all other preventative care is the full responsibility of the Member and is not eligible for crowdfunding.
+Talk to your Care Advocate about how to make the most of your annual wellness benefit.

 Given the frequency of recommended well checks for our littlest Members, health events for Newborn and Children’s Wellness are treated differently up to three years of age.
 See “Caring For Your Family” below.